Practice Management & Allied Staff News & Materials

 CMS-8550-For Eligible Physicians and Non-Physician Practitioners Who Only Order or Refer Services

 With the implementation of Section 6405 of the Affordable Care Act, CMS requires OMSs and general dentists to enroll in Medicare and be registered in PECOS in order to refer and / or order services, when those services are of the kind requiring ordering / referring provider information.
 These OMSs and general dentists do not and will not send claims to a Medicare contractor for the services they furnish.
-AAOMS is encouraging all members (including those that have opted out of Medicare) to verify their enrollment information in the Internet-based PECOS system (https://pecos.cms.hhs.gov/), regardless as to when enrolled in Medicare.
+AAOMS is encouraging all members (including those that have opted out of Medicare) to verify their enrollment information in the Internet-based PECOS system (https://pecos.cms.hhs.gov/), regardless as to when enrolled in Medicare so that claims for referred or ordered services are not denied.

 CMS-855I- For Physicians and Non-Physician Practitioners Who Render Services

-Physicians and non-physician practitioners who are enrolled in the Medicare program, but have not submitted the CMS 855I since 2003, are required to submit a Medicare enrollment application as an initial application when reporting a change for the first time.
+Physicians and non-physician practitioners interested in enrolling in Medicare and/or who may already be enrolled in the Medicare program, but have not submitted the CMS 855I since 2003, are required to submit a Medicare enrollment application (CMS-855I) as an initial application when reporting a change for the first time.

 CMS-855B- For Clinics/Group Practices and Certain Other Suppliers